Trincomalee The East, Sri Lanka Travel Guide

 Separate applications for longer stays or specific purposes.

 The ETA fee changes by nationality.
-For US citizens, in early 2024, a 30-day tourist ETA cost approximately USD 50.
+For US citizens, in the first part of 2024, a 30-day tourist ETA cost approximately USD 50.

 Fees are payable online during the ETA application process.